jgkawell/docker-scripts/ompl/lfd/README.md

 Additionally, it has the needed tools from Rethink Robotics loaded for Sawyer development.

-In addition to Sawyer, this image also has the needed packages for CC-LfD from CAIRO Robotics and the development code for Feedback-Based CC-LfD.
+In addition to Sawyer, this image also has the needed packages for CC-LfD from CAIRO Robotics and the development code for Feedback-Based CC-LfD (work in progress).

 ## Install

 I would suggest pulling this image from Docker Hub instead of building locally from the Dockerfile as long as your network is fast.
-To actually build the image can take a while:
+Actually building the image can take a while:

 ```
 docker pull jgkawell/ompl-dev:lfd